AMED: Automatic Mixed-Precision Quantization for Edge Devices: Introduction

-The common metric to evaluate the computational complexity of a model is the number of multiply-accumulate (MAC) operations (OPS), or bit operations (BOPS).
-The latter has been shown to be a good estimation of the computational complexity \cite{Baskin2021UNIQUN}, yet does not take into consideration other causes such as communication complexity \cite{9177369}.
-Even ultra-low bit quantization may not improve the overall performance of the chip due to the communicational and memory boundaries \cite{su13020717}.
+The standard metric to evaluate a quantized model's computational complexity is the number of multiply--accumulate (MAC) operations or bit operations (BOPs) it demands.
+Neither consider other factors such as communication complexity~\cite{9177369}, memory utilization, and~inter-layer relations.
+Using ultra-low bit quantization does not, therefore, consistently improve the chip's overall performance due to communication and memory boundaries~\cite{su13020717}.

-We offer 'Fast-Bit Allocation for Mixed-Precision Quantization' (\methodname), a meta-algorithm that works with any quantization scheme.
-It customizes the bit allocation per layer, by directly optimizing hardware constraints, such as latency and memory bandwidth, measured on an edge device.
+To this end, recent developments in industry~\cite{apple,nvidia} and academia~\cite{samajdar2020systematic,Sharma2018BitFB} have introduced support for various precision matrix multiplications, leading to a new line of work focusing on mixed-precision (MP) quantization~\cite{Wang2018HAQHA,Dong2019HAWQHA,Sun2022FILMQNNEF}, that is assigning a different bandwidth to each matrix (i.e., weights and activations).

+MP quantization methods focus on either finding the optimal solution by the estimation of the loss manifold of a full-precision model and assess what layers would cause the least steepest change to the local minimum the model reached at one quantization step~\cite{Dong2019HAWQHA,Wang2018HAQHA}.
+In~this work, we argue that, when quantizing a model {\textit{during}} the training process, the minimum on this loss manifold could be very different.
+This realization led us to the conclusion that the quantization should be looked at as a process, and~the optimal step depends on the intermediate state of the model, not on a final form.
+This way, an~intermediate quantized model would be easier to train and the quantization loss would be lower, so the trajectory to the final quantized model is~smoother.

+Hardware-aware methodologies, sometimes coupled with Neural Architectural Search (NAS), have shown promising progress in the field of hardware-aware models.
+Current work~\cite{Wu2019FBNetHE,Cai2019ProxylessNASDN} directly measures signals from the hardware simulator.
+Nevertheless, to~incorporate hardware constraints into the loss, they neglect the dependencies between layers, that is the~latency per layer per precision is a fixed number.
+This assumption is inaccurate in cases where the memory utilization is high because the communication boundary agrees with the computational one.
+NAS can provide a solution that is better tailored to the task.
+Even so, the~search space is commonly huge, and~the cost of training~\cite{Sun2019AnEL} and the carbon footprint~\cite{Strubell2019EnergyAP} are~high.

+Our solution, Automatic Mixed-Precision Quantization for Edge Devices (dubbed \methodname), is an algorithmic framework that chooses mixed-precision bit allocation per layer by looking at reduced precision as a Markov Decision Process (MDP), using signals directly from the hardware.
+The procedure is simple to use, not bounded to a specific HW design, and easily fine-tuned by the user to find a good balance between performance and resource~consumption, as shown in \cref{fig:resnet50}.

 This paper makes the following contributions: